symplyelah/Ifeoma-Egbogah/content/blog/English-Premier-League-Ranking-Series/03-Ranking-of-Managers-Using-Empirical-Bayes/Empirical-Bayes-Estimation.md

 {{< /panel >}}
 {{< /panelset >}}

-.....and these are the bottom ten managers with lowest raw winning average.
+.....and these are the ten managers with lowest raw winning average.

 {{< panelset class = "greetings" >}}
 {{< panel name = "Bottom 10 Managers Based on Raw Winning AVerages" >}}